National Insurance Contributions

 Class 1, 2, and 3 contributions count towards entitlement to some social security benefits.
 Class 4 contributions do not.
 Class 4 National Insurance is payable via an annual assessment (and possibly a 'payment on account' during the tax year, dependent on profits) and ceases to be payable when the person is over state pension age at the start of the tax year.

 In the February 2017 Budget it was announced that the Class 2 National Insurance contribution will cease with effect from the end of the 2017/18 tax year.
 This means that the 2017/18 tax year will be the last tax year a person will pay Class 2 National Insurance contributions.

 If you are self-employed after that date you will only be liable to pay Class 4 National Insurance contributions if your profits from self-employment exceed the Lower Profits Limit (LPL) set for that year.
 Class 4 contributions will build entitlement for certain benefits including State Retirement Pension.
-The main rate of Class 4 National Insurance will be 11%, and 1% above the Upper Profits Limit (this is the same as the current Class 1 rate for employees).
 As Class 2 contributions cease there will be no requirement for persons with low profits to apply for Small Earnings Exemption.
 The option to pay voluntary Class 3 contributions will be available for people who want to contribute National Insurance to gain qualifying years and entitlement to certain benefits including the State Retirement Pension.